Marlin Briscoe

 Marlin Oliver Briscoe (September 10, 1945 – June 27, 2022), nicknamed "the Magician", was an American professional football player who was a quarterback and wide receiver in the American Football League (AFL) and National Football League (NFL).
-In October 1968, after being drafted by the AFL's Denver Broncos, he became the first black starting quarterback in professional football, and established a Denver rookie record of 14 touchdown passes that season.
+In October 1968, after being selected by the AFL's Denver Broncos, he became the first black starting quarterback in professional football, and established a Denver rookie record of 14 touchdown passes that season.
 He played professionally for nine years.

 Early life

 Briscoe was born in Oakland, California, on September 10, 1945.
 He relocated to Omaha, Nebraska, with his mother when he was five years old after his parents divorced.
 He attended Omaha South High School, where he starred in several sports and played at running back for a football team that won the state championship.
+He also played tennis in high school.

 College career

 After graduating from high school, Briscoe played college football at Omaha University from 1963 to 1967.
 The year after he graduated, his college's name was changed to University of Nebraska at Omaha.

 Playing at quarterback, Briscoe led his team to a 27–11 record and three conference titles.
 He left with 22 school records, including completion percentage (55%), passing yards (4,935), touchdown passes (52), and total offensive yards (6,253).
 Briscoe was inducted into the College Football Hall of Fame in 2016.